OmooLab/Omoospace/docs/index.md

 ## Installation

+This library requires Python version 3.9 or above (python official download link).
+You can use pyenv or conda for managing multiple Python versions on a single machine.

-Run the following command to install the dependencies:
+Run the following command to install omoospace:

 ```shell
 pip install omoospace